l-arnold/tkl-nomadic-odoo/README.rst

-Odoo (formerly OpenERP)
+Odoo Appliance - Turnkey Linux
 =======================

-First Pull is a Clone from Carlos at: https://github.com/CLVsol/tkl-odoo
+Built from initial Clone from Carlos' Tkl-Odoo at: https://github.com/CLVsol/tkl-odoo

-Needs to pull from Turnkey LAPP as Updated to Ver 14 Assumably now.
+Tailored to work with TKLDEV 14 Jessie
+Apache Configuration files scrambled to allow non Ported, Full SSL view of Odoo SSL Updates will be required as in other Turnkeylinux Appliances

 `Odoo`_ is a suite of web based open source business apps.